jesslourenco/fullstackopen/README.md

 # fullstackopen
-Exercises for the full Stack Open bootcamp by the university of Helsinki
+Exercises for Full Stack Open, a bootcamp by the university of Helsinki